-This in-depth report will take a closer look at Flomax (Tamsulosin) and to what extent does its harm, rather than improve your prostate health.
+This in-depth report will take a closer look at Flomax (tamsulosin hydrochloride) and to what extent does its harm, rather than improve your prostate

-In the late 1970s, an α-blocker named phenoxybenzamine demonstrated beneficial effects in treating the symptoms of BPH.
-However, although it showed benefits, around 30% of users experienced serious side effects.
+In the late 1970s, an α-blocker named phenoxybenzamine demonstrated beneficial effects in treating the symptoms of BPH (benign prostatic hyperplasia).
+However, although it showed benefits, around 30% of users experienced severe side effects.
 Furthermore, the drug has been identified as a potentially strong carcinogen (Ramirez 2014).

 Flomax (also known as Tamsulosin), became available to the market in 1996 and was showcased as a breakthrough drug.

-It was revealed to have fewer side effects than phenoxybenzamine, the popular alpha blocker that was originally prescribed for Benign Prostatic Hyperplasia (BPH).
+It was revealed to have fewer side effects than phenoxybenzamine, the popular alpha blocker that was initially prescribed for Benign Prostatic Hyperplasia (BPH).

 How Does Flomax Work?